xibosignage/xibo-manual/source/en/displays.md

 The primary purpose of [[PRODUCTNAME]] is to show content on screens with the entire application suite existing for that one purpose. [[PRODUCTNAME]] provides a concept called **Displays** to manage when and how content is shown on a screen.

 {tip}
 When no other content is Scheduled, Displays will **always** show a **Default Layout**.
-You can create your own Default Layout to replace the existing one to show.
+You can create your own Default Layout to replace the existing one and show on selected Displays.
+Use the row menu and click on Default Layout to select.
 {/tip}

 Displays are uniquely identified by a **hardware key** which is generated when the Signage Player software is installed.
 This hardware key is used to create a Display record in the CMS and is unique to that one Display record.